Area of Study: Medical Assisting

 This multi-skilled professional is in high demand, as there is a predicted surge in the number of physicians' offices and outpatient care facilities due to technological advancements and the growing number of elderly Americans needing medical treatment.
-Trends also show a shift in health care toward a more ambulatory environment, and it is in this type of environment that the Certified Medical Assistant (CMA) will be needed.
+Trends also show a shift in health care toward a more ambulatory environment, and a Certified Medical Assistant (CMA) will be required for this environment.

-Upon successful completion of the program a student will complete 210 hours of a supervised, non-paid practicum.
+Upon completing the coursework program, a student must complete 210 hours of a supervised, non-paid practicum for program completion.

 Medical Assisting (MA) Program

-The MA program at Cuyahoga Community College was the first such program to be accredited in Ohio and one of the first five to receive accreditation in the United States.
+The Medical Assisting program at Cuyahoga Community College was one of the first five Medical Assisting programs to receive CAAHEP accreditation in Ohio.
 The program includes courses that range from communication skills to ethical and legal standards of medical practice.
 Students are required to complete a supervised, non-paid practicum which provides hands-on experience that will prove valuable in the workplace.
-Graduates are eligible to take the national CMA examination given by the American Association of Medical Assistants (AAMA).
+Graduates are eligible to take the national CMA (AMA) examination given by the American Association of Medical Assistants (AAMA).